anvilproject/anvil-portal/content/ncpi/ncpi.md

 ### Team
 This new interoperability effort is a collaboration between NIH representatives, platform team members and researchers running cross-platform research efforts to inform and validate the interoperability approaches.

-### Timeline

-The NCPI will demonstrate progress based on enabling specific research use cases every six months.

 ## Researcher Use Cases

 <hero small>The NCPI is helping to enable cross-platform authentication and authorization, cross platform data discovery